mikael-kalstad/FireNews/README.md

 - Jest (for js) and supertest (for API)
 <br/>

+## What I learned
+- Using a noSQL database (mongoDB)
+- Creating an RESTful API with node.js (express.js)
+- Lazy-loading components that depends on async API calls
+- Using react-router with layout component
+- Making react components that can be reused for multiple purposes
+- Creating a design that follows the WCAG 2.0 standard

 ## How to launch website
 1. Clone project and install dependencies